microsoft/computervision-recipes/SETUP.md

 This document describes how to setup all the dependencies to run the notebooks in this repository.

-Many computer visions scenarios are extremely computationlly heavy.
+Many computer visions scenarios are extremely computationally heavy.
 Training a model often requires a machine that has a GPU, and would otherwise be too slow.
 We recommend using the GPU-enabled [Azure Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/) since it comes prepared with a lot of the prerequisites needed to efficiently do computer vision.